shuLhan/wvcgen/README.md

 ### Language

 * "words_vulgar_frequency" compute frequency of vulgar words in inserted text.
-* "words_vulgar_impact" compute increased of vulgar words in inserted text.
+* "words_vulgar_impact" compute increased of vulgar words in new revision.
 * "words_pronoun_frequency" compute frequency of colloquial and slang pronoun in inserted text.
-* "words_pronoun_impact" compute increased of vulgar words in inserted text.
+* "words_pronoun_impact" compute increased of pronoun words in new revision.
 * "words_bias_frequency" compute frequency of colloquial words with high bias in inserted text.
+* "words_bias_impact" compute increased of biased words in new revision.
 * "words_sex_frequency" compute frequency of sex-related, non-vulgar words in inserted text.
+* "words_sex_impact" compute increased of sex-related words in new revision.
 * "words_bad_frequency" compute frequency of bad words, colloquial words or bad writing words.
+* "words_bad_impact" compute increased of bad words in new revision.
 * "words_all_frequency" compute frequency of vulgar, pronoun, bias, sex, and bad words in inserted text.
+* "words_all_impact" compute the increased of vulgar, pronoun, bias, sex, and bad words in new revision.

 ### Misc